GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 Windows runtime library error
 """""""""""""""""""""""""""""

-On Windows operating systems it is possible to get the following error when importing *pygplates* or other Python C extension modules (that use native libraries):
+On Windows operating systems it is possible to get the following error when importing pyGPlates or other Python C extension modules (that use native libraries):

 .. figure:: images/MSVC_runtime_error.png